S-Rosemond/webapp/README.md

         1. Reply to a comment   - complete
         2. Edit Reply           - complete
         3. Delete Reply         - complete

+    Update 5/19/2020: I was asked to help in another project.
+For now I cannot recall my train of thought regarding the Friends system.
+Therefore, I'll be abandoning this and moving on to the front-end.

     6. Friends Request
         1. Modular or single Method
         2. add Friends Req